 The application of satellite remote sensing technology to assess the forest cover of the entire country in India began in early 1980s.
 The National Remote Sensing Agency (NRSA) prepared the first forest map of the country in 1984 at 1:1 million scale by visual interpretation of Landsat data acquired at two periods: 1972-75 and 1980-82.
 The Forest Survey of India (FSI) has since been assessing the forest cover of the country on a two year cycle.
 Over the years, there have been improvements both in the remote sensing data and the interpretation techniques.
-The 12th biennial cycle has been completed by the end of 2011 from digital interpretation of data at 23.5 m resolution with a minimum mapping unit of 1 ha.
+The 10th biennial cycle has just been completed from digital interpretation of data from year 2005 at 23.5 m resolution with a minimum mapping unit of 1 ha.
 The details of the data, scale of interpretation, methodology followed in wall to wall forest cover mapping over a period of 2 decades done in India is presented in Table 3.2.1.